-Action 1, Preferred Alternative 3, Option a, would maintain the Gulf migratory group king mackerel trip limit in the Gulf Western Zone at 3,000 pounds whole weight (lbs ww) with no step-down.
-Preferred Alternative 4, Option b, would retain the 1,250-lb ww trip limit for Gulf migratory group king mackerel in the Northern Subzone but remove the step-down (currently defined as a trip limit reduction to 500 lbs ww after 75% of the quota for the subzone is met).
-Preferred Alternative 4, Option c would retain the Gulf migratory group king mackerel 1,250-lb ww trip limit for the Southern Subzone but remove the step-down.
+Action 1, Preferred Alternative 3 Option a, would maintain the Gulf migratory group king mackerel trip limit in the Gulf Western Zone at 3,000 pounds (lbs) with no step-down.
+Preferred Alternative 4 Option b would retain the 1,250-lb trip limit for Gulf migratory group king mackerel in the Northern Subzone but remove the step-down (currently defined as a trip limit reduction to 500 lbs after 75% of the quota for the subzone is met).
+Preferred Alternative 4 Option c would retain the Gulf migratory group king mackerel 1,250-lb trip limit for the Southern Subzone but remove the step-down.
 None of the alternatives selected are expected to shorten the fishing season by more than approximately a few days to one week.
 Therefore, although the likelihood of catching the full ACL increases slightly with these changes, the impacts to the biological environment should be minimal.